trychlos/pwix-forms/README.md

 - at the checker level:

-    - `name`: an optional instance name
-    - `parent`: an optional parent Checker instance
+    - `data`: an optional opaque object to be passed to field-defined or cross check functions as second argument
+    - `enabled`: whether the new checker will start with checks enabled, defaulting to true; a disabled Checker also stops messages up propagation
     - `messager`: an optional [`Forms.IMessager`](#forms-imessager) implementation
         > this is a caller's design decision to have a message zone per panel, or globalized at a higher level;
         in this later case, caller doesn't need to address the globalized messager at any lower panel level: it is enough there to identify the parent Checker (if any).
+    - `name`: an optional instance name
+    - `onCrossCheckRegisterFn`: if set, a cross check function or an array of cross check functions to be called when all defined field check have return `null` (aka not any message); Forms propagate this function call up to the topmost checker of the hierarchy
+        > prototype is `async crossCheckFn( data<Any>, opts<Object> ): null|Array<TypedMessage>`
+    - `onUpdateRegisterFn`: if set, a function or an array of functions to be called on each field update; Forms propagate this function call up to the topmost checker of the hierarchy
+        > prototype is `async updateFn( data<Any>, opts<Object> ): void`
+    - `onValidityChangeRegisterFn`: if set, a function or an array of functions to be called when the validity of the checker changes
+        > prototype is `async validityChangeFn( valid<Boolean> ): void`
+        > this used to be a `okFn()` function argument, which has been deprecated starting with v1.6
+    - `panel`: an optional `Forms.Panel` instance which defines the managed fields
+    - `parent`: an optional parent Checker instance
+    - `trace`: whether to trace the initialization, defaulting to false
-    - `validityEvent`: if set, the event used to advertise of each Checker validity status, defaulting to 'checker-validity'
+    - `validityEvent`: if set, the event used to advertise of each Checker validity status, defaulting to 'forms-checker-validity'
-    - `enabled`: whether the new checker will start with checks enabled, defaulting to true; a disabled Checker also stops messages up propagation
+    - `validityObject`: if set, a JQuery object which will be automatically enabled/disabled on validity changes
+        > this used to be a `$ok` argument, which has been deprecated starting with v1.6

 - at the panel level if one is defined:

-- `panel`: an optional Panel instance which defines the managed fields
-- `data`: an optional data opaque object to be passed to field-defined check functions as additional argument
-- `id`: when the panel is array-ed, the row identifier; will be passed as an option to field-defined check functions

-- `$ok`: an optional jQuery object which defines the OK button (to enable/disable it)
-- `okFn( valid<Boolean> )`: an optional function to be called when OK button must be enabled/disabled
+    - `fieldStatusShow`: whether and how to display the result indicator on the right of the field, either `false` or a value from `Forms.C.ShowStatus`; only considered if the corresponding package configured value is overridable
     - `fieldTypeShow`: whether to display a field type indicator on the left of each field; this value overrides the configured default value; it only applies if the field is itself qualified with a 'type' in the Forms.FieldType set
-- `fieldStatusShow`: whether and how to display the result indicator on the right of the field; only considered if the corresponding package configured value is overridable
-- `setForm`: if set, the item to be used to fill-in the form at startup, defaulting to none
     - `parentClass`: if set, the class to be set on the parent DIV inserted on top of each field, defaulting to 'form-indicators-parent'
     - `rightSiblingClass`: if set, the class to be set on the DIV inserted just after each field, defaulting to 'form-indicators-right-sibling'

-- `crossCheckRegisterFn`: if set, a cross check function or an array of cross check functions to be called after each individual field check when this later returns `null` (aka not any message)
-- `onUpdateRegisterFn`: if set, a function or an array of functions to be called on each field update

-**`crossCheckRegisterFn` note:**

-The `Checker` behaviour is to call the defined field check function each time the corresponding input handler is run.
-The field check function should only check for an intrinsic validity as this is the source of the displayed field status.
-Nonetheless, cross checks are always needed to check one field against another, and so on.
-The result messages are pushed as usual, but do not change the fields status.

-When installed at checker instanciation, the `crossCheckFn()` registered functions are called with the configured `data`.

-The Checker has also a `Checker.crossCheckRegisterFn()` method which let any caller add a cross check function to the checker.
-All functions are pushed in array, and called one by one in this same order.
-These functions can bring their own data arguments, which defaults to the data attached to the checker.

-Cross check functions protoype is: `async crossCheckFn( data<Any>, opts<Object> ): null|Array<TypedMessage>`.
-Inside of the functions, `this` is the calling `Checker`.

-**`onUpdateRegisterFn` note:**

-When installed at checker instanciation, the `onUpdateFn()` registered functions are called with the configured `data`.

-The Checker has also a `Checker.onUpdateRegisterFn()` method which let any caller add an 'onUpdate() function to the checker.
-All functions are pushed in array, and called one by one in this same order.
-These functions can bring their own data arguments, which defaults to the data attached to the checker.

-'onUpdate()' functions protoype is: `async onUpdateFn( data<Any>, opts<Object> )`.
-Inside of the functions, `this` is the calling `Checker`.

-Contrarily to 'crossCheckFn()' functions, the 'onUpdate()' ones are called on every field update whatever be the current status or validity of the checker(s), and before the 'crossCheckFn()' if apply.
-They are not expected to return anything, but are only action functions.
+    - `rowId`: when the panel is array-ed, the row identifier; will be passed as an option to field-defined check functions
+        > this used to be an `id` argument, which has been deprecated starting with v1.6
+    - `setForm`: if set, the item to be used to fill-in the form at initialization, defaulting to none

+The `Forms.Checker` triggers a `forms-checker-initialized` event on the Blaze topmost DOM element at the end of the initialization.
+The event holds data as:

+- `checker`
+- `checkableId`
+- `status`
+- `validity`

 ##### `Forms.Messager`